jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-15-low-ceiling-simulator.md

 <!--more-->

-A fairly standard thing to have to do, ripe for the {{< wikipedia "A* search algorithm" >}}.
+A fairly standard thing to have to do, ripe for the [[wiki:A* search algorithm]]().
 Which eventually I'll get to, but I'll admit, it wasn't the first algorithm I tried. :smile:

 Let's do this.
 First, let's assume that we already have a `load` function that returns a map of `(x, y) -> cost` as we've done a number of times before.
 No matter what algorithm we use, the wrapping code is going to be the same: